 The solar facility would be interconnected to the transmission grid through the existing ATC substation located to the northeast of the proposed substation and would require a short 138 kilovolt (kV) overhead line between the two stations.
-Laydown areas and a Laydown Yard would be established within the Project site as shown on Figure 1-1.2.
-The entire solar site would be fenced.
+Laydown areas and a Laydown Yard would be established within the Project site as shown on Figure 1.1-2.
+Fencing would be placed around contiguous blocks of solar arrays.